 It’s important to keep in mind that insurance companies will go out of their way to find any reason to deny your disability claim.
 This applies no matter what kind of claim, but it is especially true for long-term disability claims.
 The insurance company’s interests are not aligned with yours, and they will instead focus on their profits.

-Because your insurance company is not on your side, it’s critical to be prepared and ensure all paperwork is accurate, as they will be looking for any discrepancies they can use to deny your claim.
+Because your insurance company is not on your side, it’s critical to be prepared and ensure all paperwork is accurate and submitted on time.
+They will be looking for any discrepancies they can use to deny your claim.
 Additionally, you should also be aware of the different legal requirements for filing a disability claim, as well as any state-specific laws or regulations that may be relevant.

 Finally, having a knowledgeable and experienced disability attorney can be invaluable in helping your claim to be successful.